 Guess what?
 A banana split sundae made with coffee ice cream instead of the more traditional vanilla or chocolate is so totally yummy.
 The banana’s mellow sweetness and the coffee ice cream’s slight bitterness make an amazing contrast.
-Throw on some chocolate sauce, whipped cream and nuts (and cherries, or whatever else you like), and it’s delicious.
+Throw on some chocolate sauce, whipped cream, and nuts (and cherries, or whatever else you like), and the Banana Coffee Ice Cream Sundae is delicious.

 This is really simple, and you can make it in whatever order you want, but just for fun I photographed my own creation stage by stage.

 Let’s go bananas – and nuts!

 I start by slicing a banana in half, lengthwise.
 I put the two halves into the bowl.
 You could definitely do this with two whole bananas, one on either side of the bowl.
 It just depends on how hungry you are.

 By the way, if you’re wondering where to get a bowl like this, it was the “medium white oval bowl” at Cost Plus World Market.

 The bananas want to be close to the chocolate syrup – indulge them.
 You don’t need a lot at this point because there’s going to be more syrup later.

 Don’t they look happy?
 The coffee ice cream comes next.
 I use two scoops, but you could get by with three if you’re really feeling it.